kevinsullivan/TLAPlusDocker/README.md

 ## Issues

-- Saving .tla files doesn't re-run parser automatically, tell me how
+- To enable automatic parsing of .tla files when saved, follow the instructions here: [https://github.com/tlaplus/vscode-tlaplus/wiki/Automatic-Module-Parsing] to configure your VSCode environment.